 What should I not do?

 - To prevent this injury from happening again, it is best to avoid swinging games and pulling/lifting them up by the hand.
 Instead, pick them up from under the arms/around the chest

 Will I be followed up?

 - You will not need any follow up for this injury

 - If you have any concerns with your child's elbow after 3 to 4 weeks, see your GP - take your ACC form/number with you

-- If your child is not moving their arm by the day after the injury
+- your child is not moving their arm by the day after the injury

-- Numbness or tingling in the arm or hand
+- there is numbness or tingling in the arm or hand

 - there is ongoing pain after 3 days